ssypchenko/GG1MapChooser/README.md

 <h2>Admin Commands</h2>
 <ul>
     <li><strong>Map Change:</strong> Use <code>css_maps</code> or <code>!maps</code> to open a menu with options: simply change the map (manually choose or automatic selection); start a vote with automatic or custom selections; start a vote to see if players agree to change the map; set the next map.</li>
+    <li>Players or admins confirm WASD menu options using the “Jump” button (typically “space”) when in a team, while spectators use the “move right” button.
+Due to technical constraints, the “jump” button doesn’t function in spectator mode.</li>
     <li><strong>Quick Map Selection:</strong> Use <code>ggmap &lt;partofmapname&gt;</code> to quickly find and switch to a map using a partial name match.</li>
 </ul>